 \subsection{Ablation study}

-\textbf{Performance of losses.} Recently, several works introduce the batch spectral regularization (BSR) into CE loss or utilize and Normalized Temperature-Scaled Cross-Entropy Loss (NT-Xent loss) to improve the CDFSC performances.
-Therefore, we compare the performance of ISSNet optimazed with these loss on 5-way 1-shot and 5-way 5-shot task, as shown in Table~\ref{tab:loss1} and Table~\ref{tab:loss5}.
-In the tables, ISSNet$^{\circ}$, ISSNet$^{\vartriangle}$, ISSNet$^{\lozenge}$, and ISSNet$^{\dag}$ means ISSNet optimized with "BSR + BSR", "CE + CE", "NT-Xent + CE", and "BSR + CE" loss in the pretrain and finetune phases, and they only utilize the label propagation strategy.
-Similar to the above mentioned, ISSNet$^{\bullet}$, ISSNet$^{\blacktriangle}$, ISSNet$^{\blacklozenge}$, and ISSNet$^{\ddag}$ represent the ISSNet optimized using the same losses under both the data augmentation and label propagation strategies.
+\textbf{Performance of losses.} Recently, several works utilize KL loss or introduce the batch spectral regularization (BSR) into CE loss to improve the CDFSC performances.
+Therefore, we compare the performance of ISSNet optimazed with these losses on 5-way 1-shot and 5-way 5-shot task, as shown in the bottom of Table~\ref{tab:compare}.

-Table~\ref{tab:loss1} shows ISSNet$^{\blacklozenge}$ and ISSNet$^{\ddag}$ performs best.
-And ISSNet$^{\blacklozenge}$ obtains the better results than ISSNet$^{\ddag}$.
-We analyze that this is because the NT-Xent loss constrains the similarity of the labeled source data and the generated samples by AdaIN, which makes the model further generalize the content under different style information, thereby improving the generalization performance for different domains.
-However, this advantage weakened on 5-way 5-shot task, as shon in Table~\ref{tab:loss5}.
-The analysis believes that with the increase of the amount of data, more samples of different styles are input into the network, so that the network can learn the generalization of styles from more samples, thereby weakening the role of NT-Xent loss.
-In general, ISSNet$^{\ddag}$ that optimized by "BSR + CE", compared to ISSNet optimized by other losses, obtains the best performance.
+The table shows "KL+CE" and "KL+BSR" performs best on the most of target datasets.
+We analyze that this is because the KL loss constrains the similarity of the outputs of student and teacher networks, making the model further generalize to the different styles.
+Furthermore, the results also show that the BSR loss performs better than CE loss, which means the BSR loss is more suitable for solving CDFSC problem than CE loss.
+In general, "KL+BSR" obtains the best performance.

-\textbf{Performance of strategies.} We introduce two strategies, data augmentation and label propagation, to improve the CDFSC performance.
-Figure~\ref{fig:strategy} shows the results of the introduction of strategies, in which $None$ means do not use any strategies, \textit{LP} represent the label propagation, \textit{DA} means data augmentation, and \textit{DA+LP} means both two strategies are introduced into the method.

-As shown in Figure~\ref{fig:strategy}, the introduce of data augmentation can plenty improve the CDFSC performance on all of the target domains, while only introduce the label propagation have not greatly improve the performance.
-Moreover, the introduction of both data augmentation and label propagation achieves the best effects.
-In addition, we note that the performance of $None$ is lower than baseline method, which is because baseline utilizes the data augmentation.
+\textbf{Performance of strategies.} We introduce two strategies, data augmentation (DA) and label propagation (LP), to improve the CDFSC performance.
+Figure~\ref{fig:strategy} shows the results of the introduction of strategies, in which `None' means do not use any strategies.
+We can know from figure that the introduce of DA can plenty improve the CDFSC performance on all of the target domains, while only introduce the LP have not greatly improve the performance.
+Moreover, the introduction of both LP and DA (LP+DA) achieves the best effects.